kdlippin/10kft-api/CONTRIBUTING.md

 If you would like to publish changes to the documentation files once your pull request has been approved, see [Publishing](PUBLISHING.md).

 ## License

-Copyright 2015 Smartsheet, Inc.
+--> CHANGETHIS: UPDATE THIS SECTION AS NEEDED OR DELETE Copyright 2015 Smartsheet, Inc.

 Licensed under the Apache License, Version 2.0 (the